 Snowdrops are one of the first signs of life in our gardens, despite the harsh winter frost that still lingers.
-And, this little bulb is so loved, we've decided to dedicate this page to their remarkable journey.
-From planting, to blossom, you'll find all the insider information you need right here.
-Stayed tuned as once the snowdrops have made their appearance, we'll put on a self-led 'Snowdrop Walk' around the estate taking you past the best displays.
+As this little bulb is so loved we've dedicated this page to their remarkable journey.
+From planting to blossom, you'll find all the insider information you need right here.

 Snowdrop varieties at Cliveden

-By now you'll have heard the first-bloom snowdrops have arrived, but do you know which species of snowdrops we have on site?
-Well, whilst there are 20 species of wild snowdrop in the world, and over 1,000 named cultivars, we boast 4 varieties.
-These include Galanthus nivalis, Galanthus elwesii, Galanthus ‘Atkinsii’ and Galanthus nivalis f. pleniflorus ‘Flore Pleno’.
+If the frost holds off, we can expect a great display of snowdrops.
+Though our collection may sound small, with only 4 varieties out of a possible 20 species of wild snowdrop, and over 1,000 named cultivars, our collection is still a site to behold.
+Our varieties include Galanthus nivalis, Galanthus elwesii, Galanthus ‘Atkinsii’ and Galanthus nivalis f. pleniflorus ‘Flore Pleno’.
 Keep an eye out when you visit and see if you can spot them all.